BanementI/random-repos/README.md

 ### Android Apps
 - [Warden](https://gitlab.com/AuroraOSS/AppWarden) - Scans your Android device for apps that have tracker and loggers.
 - [LibGen-Scan](https://github.com/nfd9001/Libgen-Scan) - Scan a barcode, get the book on your phone. :blue_heart:
+- [QKSMS](https://github.com/moezbhatti/qksms) - A replacement for the default Android SMS app.

 ### Web Apps
 - [HexEd.it](https://hexed.it/) - Browser-based online and offline hex editor.